Skip to main content

 Authorization: Basic base64(username:password)

-Store authentication credentials in the Headers field, not the body, so they’re not exposed in payload logs.
+Always put authentication credentials in the Headers field, not in the body, so they don’t appear in payload logs.

-These three tools can be mixed with any other Flowla actions β€” room creation, email sending, CRM updates, Slack notifications, and more.
-A few example patterns:
+These three tools work alongside any other Flowla action β€” room creation, email sending, CRM updates, Slack messages, and more.
+Here are three common patterns:

-Pattern A β€” Inbound only: External event β†’ Flowla action
+Pattern A β€” External event β†’ Flowla action

-An external system fires a webhook.
-You parse the payload and use the data to create a room or send an email.
+An external tool fires a webhook.
+You extract the data and use it to create a room or send an email.

 [Webhook Trigger]